-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third or fourth year standing; or instructor's consent.
-(3-0 or 3-0) ENGL 351 Shakespeare I (3 sem. hrs.)
+Prerequisite(s): 9 sem. hrs. of English or third-year standing.
+(3-0) ENGL 352 Shakespeare II (3 sem. hrs.)
 An intensive study of selected works by William Shakespeare situated in their Elizabethan and Jacobean contexts.
 Works studied may include: the sonnets, the history play Henry IV (Parts 1 and 2) or Henry V, the comedies A Midsummer Night's Dream and As You Like It, the problem play Measure for Measure, the tragedies King Lear and Macbeth, and the romance Cymbeline.
-NB: No overlap with ENGL 352Cross-listed: THTR 341.
+Cross-listed: THTR 342.